shoes/shoes4/README.md

 **JDK version note:** While shoes4 should generally work with JDK version 6 and up we recommend to use newer version.
 Also within the JDK major version make sure to have the latest updates installed, we had cases where newer versions resolved bugs.

-### SWT requirements

-Be aware that Shoes 4 builds on [SWT](http://www.eclipse.org/swt/) for its default backend.
+**SWT requirement:** Be aware that Shoes 4 builds on [SWT](http://www.eclipse.org/swt/) for its default backend.
 That is usually no concern (other than the need for JRuby/JDK, described above) as you do not have to install SWT yourself.
 However, that means we have the same basic system requirements SWT does.
 For Linux that means you need GTK+ >= 2.10 or >= 3.0 if you like.
 Moreover, as of now there is no ARM support (as the Raspberry Pi would need).

 ### Installing Shoes4 as a gem